hpcuantwerpen/Launcher/README.md

 If You experience any problems during installation or operation contact engelbert.tijskens@uantwerpen.be

 ###Starting Launcher
 Look in your home folder for a folder named "Launcher".
-It contains a startup script "Launcher.bat" or "Launcher.sh" depending on your OS.
+It contains a startup script "launcher.bat" or "launcher.sh" depending on your OS.

 ##Installation
 ###Preparing your environment